 Eight Tips to Prevent Your Strapless Bra from Falling

 I'm sure all you ladies know what I'm talking about.
 That awkward moment when you feel the need to hide behind a friend to subtly lift your bra up from under your dress or top.
-Well, I'm going to share with you a few tips to prevent your strapless bra from ever falling.
+Well, I'm going to share with you a few tips on how to stop a strapless bra from ever falling and slipping.
 Think of it as bra hacks every woman should know!

 1. Invest in a high quality strapless bra

 Yes, the fabric and quality of the bra is one of the major reasons why your bra may be falling.
 Do some research before purchasing a strapless bra to find a good kind.
+You will find a lot of reviews online on what the best bras are and which are more supportive.

+How to Get Used to Wearing Thongs with No Pain or Discomfort?

 2. The bra must fit your properly